Skip to Content

 Belgravia

-Amaya really manages to stand out thanks to its incredibly stylish interior design.
-But it’s not just about looks; Amaya serves up some of the most delicious and innovative Indian food around.
+Amaya really manages to stand out.
+That’s mainly thanks to its incredibly stylish interior design, but the Michelin star hanging by the door doesn’t hurt either.
+It’s not just about looks though.
+Amaya serves up some of the most delicious and innovative Indian food around.

-They offer a wide range of dishes, from classic curries like Chicken Tikka Masalas and Butter Chicken to more signature options including their excellent Lamb Rogan Josh.
-You’ve got to try one of these dishes out for yourself, as you are sure to find a new favourite.
+They offer a wide range of dishes, from classic curries like Chicken Tikka Masalas and Butter Chicken to more signature options like their Char-grilled Aubergine – a must-eat even for non-vegetarians.

 The Quilon Restaurant